 Form I-9 Requirements Flexibility Extended for an Additional 30 Days

-I-9 Enforcement Could be Next Front in Immigration Battle
+Enforcement of I-9 Policies Could be Next Front in Immigration Battle

-The Trump Administration made clear it plans to continue to link record high unemployment with immigration, as seen with President Trump’s recent executive order suspending entry to the U.S. on the H-1B, L and J-1 visas.
-While business leaders across the United States challenge the legality and efficacy of the Executive Order, it is safe… [Read More]
+The Trump Administration made clear its plans to continue to link record-high unemployment with immigration, as seen with President Trump’s recent executive order suspending entry to the U.S. on the H-1B, L and J-1 visas.
+The time is now to make sure you are following I-9 policies.
+While business leaders across the United States challenge… [Read More]

 USCIS Announces COVID-19 Temporary Policy for List B Identity Documents

-Department of Homeland Security (DHS) announced a temporary policy for expired “List B” documents used for to complete Employment Eligibility Verification of Form I-9.
-Starting May 1, List B documents that expire on or after March 1, 2020, may be treated as if the employee presented a valid receipt for the document.
-USCIS has issued… [Read More]
+Department of Homeland Security (DHS) announced a temporary policy for expired “List B” Identity documents used for to complete Employment Eligibility Verification of Form I-9.
+Starting May 1, List B Identity documents that expire on or after March 1, 2020, may be treated as if the employee presented a valid receipt for the document.
+USCIS… [Read More]

 A recent New York Times article reported that tens of thousands of employers are expected to receive “no-match” notifications from the Social Security Administration, a move that could cause massive disruptions in hospitality, construction and agriculture workforces.
 The notifications are the first to be sent since 2012.
 The practice received increased scrutiny in 2007, when… [Read More]